Conserving Black Modernism

 For more than a century, the achievements of African American architects and designers have been overlooked and undervalued.
 Their contributions helped shape the US’s modern architecture movement by fueling innovation and experimentation, pushing the limits on how individuals lived within their built environments.

 Long-term funding and conservation management planning for these sites are ongoing challenges, and Conserving Black Modernism addresses both issues.
-Over two years, the program is building the field’s expertise by supporting convenings for project participants, consultants, and preservationists that foster peer-to-peer learning and professional connections.
+Over three years, the program is building the field’s expertise by supporting convenings for project participants, consultants, and preservationists that foster peer-to-peer learning and professional connections.
 It is also developing lasting partnerships between the Action Fund, Getty, Black heritage networks, grantees, and national stakeholders working to preserve sites of Black creativity.
 The grants will also mitigate the erasure of modern architectural sites by Black architects and designers by telling their stories in more lasting, robust, and creative ways.

 News